 This policy will be reviewed annually by the chair of governors and the headteacher.
+The next scheduled review date for this policy is date.

 Any changes to this policy will be communicated to all staff, students, parents and other relevant stakeholders.